awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **`KeyId`**
 Required
-The globally unique identifier for the CMK\.
+The globally unique identifier for the KMS key\.
 **Type:** String
 **Minimum length:** 1
 **Maximum length:** 2,048

 **`KeyManager`**
 Optional
-The manager of the CMK\.
-CMKs in an AWS account are either customer managed or AWS managed\.
+The manager of the KMS key\.
+KMS keys in an AWS account are either customer managed or AWS managed\.
 **Type:** String
 **Valid values:** `AWS` \| `CUSTOMER`\.

+**`KeyRotationStatus`**
+Optional
+Whether the key has key rotation enabled\.
+**Type:** Boolean

 **`KeyState`**
 Optional
-The state of the CMK\.
+The state of the KMS key\.
 **Type:** String
 **Valid values:** `Enabled` \| `Disabled` \| `PendingDeletion` \| `PendingImport` \| `Unavailable`

 **`Origin`**
 Optional
-The source of the CMK's key material\.
+The source of the KMS key material\.
 When this value is `AWS_KMS`, AWS KMS created the key material\.
-When this value is `EXTERNAL`, either the key material was imported from your existing key management infrastructure, or the CMK lacks key material\.
+When this value is `EXTERNAL`, either the key material was imported from your existing key management infrastructure, or the KMS key lacks key material\.
 When this value is `AWS_CLOUDHSM`, the key material was created in the AWS CloudHSM cluster that is associated with a custom key store\.
 **Type:** String
 **Valid values:** `AWS_KMS` \| `EXTERNAL` \| `AWS_CLOUDHSM`